GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Review of the Serre--Green--Naghdi Equations

 with

 In the limit $\lambda \to \infty$, we (formally) obtain

 \begin{remark} Note that the hyperbolic approximation presented here is based on the mild-slope approximation.
-In~\cite{Busto2021}, the augmented Lagrangian used to derive the hyperbolic formulation is simplified by assuming time-independent bathymetry ($b_t = 0$) and small gradients of $b$. \end{remark}
+In~\cite{Busto2021}, the augmented Lagrangian used to derive the hyperbolic formulation is simplified by assuming time-independent bathymetry ($b_t = 0$) and small gradients of $b$.
+See also~\cite{ranocha2025structure} for a discussion and an alternative formulation. \end{remark}